-- 1. At the beginning of the school year, you will be issued a library card.
-You must have a card to enter the library. - 2.
-The library is a reading room, which must be QUIET and ORDERLY. - 3.
+- 1. The library is a reading room, which must be QUIET and ORDERLY. - 2.
 Books may be signed out for two-week periods of time.
-Reserve books are overnight. - 4.
+Reserve books are overnight. - 3.
 Since library materials belong to the school, you have a responsibility in caring for them.
-You will be expected to

-- pay for any materials you damage or lose. - 5.
+You will be expected to pay for any materials you damage or lose. - 4.
 Books must be returned on or before the date due.
-You may renew them if you need more time. - 6.
-FAILURE TO COMPLY WITH PROCEDURES WILL RESULT IN LOSS OF LIBRARY PRIVILEGES. - 7.
+You may renew them if you need more time. - 5.
+FAILURE TO COMPLY WITH PROCEDURES WILL RESULT IN LOSS OF LIBRARY PRIVILEGES. - 6.
 The reading you do is a very important part of your education.
 Make the very best use of your school library, as there are many interesting materials for you to explore.